powerticmkt/contracter/README.md

 # Contracter

-Contracter is a quality of life gem that provides a simple Domain Specific Language for web designers and developers to use in generating their client contracts.
-Contracts are generated in a Markdown format and are based on the popular open-source contract available [here](https://stuffandnonsense.co.uk/projects/contract-killer/).
+Contracter is a quality of life gem that provides a simple Domain Specific Language for anyone to use in generating contracts for clients and services.
+Contracts are generated in a Markdown format.
+The default template is my personal contract template based on the popular open-source contract available [here](https://stuffandnonsense.co.uk/projects/contract-killer/).

 ## Installation